psychemedia/sin-eater-resources/resources/RSGZT_ross_gazette.md

 It was May-day morning: and among the sightseers who thronged the churchyard was a party of Morris-dancers.
 These were young country fellows——most of them from Marcle who wore their best breeches, waistcoats, and hats, but no coats.
 Their shirt-sleeves were covered with circling rows of bits of ribbon, of every colour.
 Their hats were similarly covered.
 More ribbons were tied round their knees, with strings of little round bells that jingled as they walked.
 One of them carried a fiddle, another a triangle, and a third was grotesquely dreamed up in woman's clothes, with his face painted bright red, and was addressed by the name of " Molly."
 Another carried the long tail of a cow, with which to swing round and clear a space for the Morris-men as they danced.
 They had performed their uncouth gambols before several of the principal inns and houses in the town, and had already received so many presents of beer that they were looking hot and flushed.

-"Here be Mr. Rudhall," cried a girl on the outskitrts of the crowd.
+"Here be Mr. Rudhall," cried a girl on the outskirts of the crowd.

 The bridegroom passed through the ordeal of stares, and overheard many comments and rude witticisms, but all the remarks were complimentary to the bride.